thetredev/udm/README.md

 See [the spawnpoints folder for Counter-Strike: Source](https://github.com/backraw/udm/tree/master/addons/source-python/data/plugins/udm/spawnpoints/cstrike) for examples.

 ## The Admin Menu
-The Admin menu is accessible to admins vial the chat command **!udm** and currently provides the following functionality:
+The Admin menu is accessible to admins via the chat command **!udm** and currently provides the following functionality:
 * Spawn Point Manager
 	* Add: current location
 	* Remove: current location